flex-development/tutils/README.md

 This package contains [TypeScript][1] utilities used by the [Flex Development][2] (FLDV) team.

-It includes enums, types, and type guards.
+It includes enums, interfaces, types, and type guards.

 ## When should I use this?